Do YOU Need a Universal Studios Japan Express Pass?

 You can get a rough idea of wait times by checking the Universal Studios Japan App which you can download in advance.

-To give you a clue how things play out, when I first typed this, it’s 11.30am in the morning Japan time on a Wednesday on a day with a predicted crowd of 15,000 – so a quiet day.
+To give you a clue as to how things play out, when I first typed this, it was 11.30 am Japanese time on a Wednesday on a day with a predicted crowd of 15,000 – so a quiet day.

-As I sit at my desk in Sydney, I can see that the queues for The Flight of the Hippogriff™is 50 minutes, Harry Potter and the Forbidden Forest™ is 20 minutes (quick, run), Mario Kart is 80 minutes, Yoshi’s Adventure is 50 minutes.
-The Flying Dinosaur and Jurassic Park weren’t yet running.
+As I sit at my desk in Sydney, I can see that the queues for The Flight of the Hippogriff™is 50 minutes, Harry Potter and the Forbidden Journey™ is 20 minutes (quick, run), Mario Kart:Koopa’s Challenge™ is 80 minutes, Yoshi’s Adventure is 50 minutes.
+The Flying Dinosaur wasn’t yet running.

 That’s not too bad.